 Ideas for Use

-What are some ways to play since there are only 50 states?
+What are creative ways to draft states since there are only 50?

 If there are 5 teams, for instance, each team can draft 10 states (but you'll probably want to draft less than 10 states each so that there are free-agent states to pick up after the draft).